Recently updated on April 25th, 2025 at 10:56 pm

 1. Take Screening

-Start with an online screening tool to help you decide which civil protection order fits your situation the best.
+Start with an online screening tool to help you determine whether the case type you're opting for fits your situation

 2. Prepare Documents

-Instead of looking at the legal forms themselves, you will be guided thorough a series of detailed questionnaires.
-These will gather the necessary information topic by topic.
-The questions are in plain and non-legal language.
-To make this process as simple as possible, our system will then generate the official court forms with your responses printed on them.
+Instead of reviewing the legal forms PDFs yourself, you will be guided through a series of friendly questionnaires that gather your information topic by topic.
+The questions are written in plain, non-legal language.
+To make this process as simple as possible, our system will generate the official court forms with your responses automatically filled in.

 3. Consult Advocate (Optional)

-You can consult a victim advocate or pro bono (free) lawyer to get guidance on restraining orders.
-These resources are paid for typically by government and can help you review your case documents, and talk to you directly to discuss your case and safety planning.
+Depending on your case you can consult a free victim advocate or court self help center for guidance.
+These resources, typically funded by the government, can help you review your case documents and provide direct consultation to discuss your case and safety planning.

 4. File with the Clerk